These are some of the questions we receive most often in the Department of Student Life. Don't see yours? Let us know at [email protected].

 Visit the Department of Student Life and ask to speak to the Volunteer Coordinator to register to vote throughout the year.
 In the fall semester a voter registration drive takes place at the SVCS Volunteer EXPO.

 Yes.
-There is an interfaith referral center located on the 7th floor of the Dubinsky Student Center (A building A707a).
+There is an interfaith referral center located in Room A-707A on the 7th floor of the Dubinsky Student Center.

 New Student Orientation is required, and we hope you will participate fully.
 The entire week is designed to help you transition to FIT and NYC.